We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Depression.
 Another

-2018 research reviewfound that CBD usage may benefit conditions like depression, which do occur in people with fibromyalgia frequently.
+2018 research reviewfound that using CBD may benefit people with conditions like depression, which does occur in people with fibromyalgia frequently.

 Most of these studies also reported few, if any, adverse effects or problems with CBD usage.
 That may be reason enough for people living with fibromyalgia to try out CBD and see whether it helps.